 Flaxseed is a plant-based ingredient that originated in ancient Egypt and China.
 It’s jam-packed with healthy fats, antioxidants, and filling fibers.

-Flaxseed is a versatile seed that is available to eat in many forms–whole, as oils, powder, tablets, capsules, and even flour (a healthier replacement for white flour!)
-Because of its many health benefits, many people use flaxseed as a supplement to prevent diabetes, high cholesterol, heart disease, and cancer.
+Flaxseed is a versatile seed that is available to eat in many forms–whole, as oils, powder, tablets, capsules, and even coconut flour (a healthier replacement for white flour!)
+Because of its many health benefits, many people use flaxseed as a supplement to prevent diabetes, high cholesterol, coronary heart disease, and cancer.
 According to the Arthritis Foundation, flaxseed may even help reduce joint pain and stiffness!
 Flaxseed-rich food can help ease pain associated with rheumatoid arthritis, lupus, and Raynaud’s phenomenon.

 Ahh, a tropical (kind of!) treat in a bowl–coconut flakes!
 Coconut flakes are a slightly bigger version of dried shredded coconut.
 The difference is that instead of being grated, boiled coconut meat is cut into larger flakes which are then dried.